-Scene 93: FBI agent Daphne O’Conner strikes up a relationship with Jerry Rubin.
+Scene 93: FBI agent Daphne O’Connor strikes up a relationship with Jerry Rubin.

 The actual undercover officer attached to Rubin was not so comely.
 Robert L. Pierson was a Chicago police officer who served as Rubin’s bodyguard for most of the week of the convention, under the guise of a motorcycle gang member.
+In the book he wrote about the convention protests, Pierson relates how he came to the attention of Yippie leadership after he assaulted three young men who were harrassing people in the park.
 Pierson was a prosecution witness at the trial (October 8, 1969).
 Jerry and his wife, Nancy Kurshan, were constant companions throughout August 1968 and the trial.
 Kurshan also worked in the Conspiracy office.

 Sorkin maligns most of the defendants, but perhaps none more than Jerry Rubin, who was a brilliant and creative organizer and, until the conspiracy trial, was better known than Abbie Hoffman.
 Prior to 1968, Rubin formed the Vietnam Day Committee (1965), ran for mayor of Berkeley, California, on a platform opposing the Vietnam War (1967), and was the primary organizer of the 1967 March on Washington.